The State of Gamification in Business in 2019: A Statistical Analysis

-From chatbots that use AI and gamification to engage customers as soon as they land on a business’ website, to optimized design of our gamified programs – we need a mobile-first strategy.
+From chatbots that use AI and gamification to engage customers as soon as they land on a business’ website, to an optimized design of our gamified programs – we need a mobile-first strategy.

-Finally, we’ll be seeing a reduction of the costs associated with gamification.
+Finally, we’ll be seeing a reduction in the costs associated with gamification.
 With a lot of time being saved by using AI, and improved, leaner approaches, gamification will become readily available to a lot of small business owners.

-While the hype surrounding gamification may be toning down, it’s only because the rules have changed.
+While the hype surrounding gamification maybe toning down, it’s only because the rules have changed.